PetaTalenta/backend/docs/admin-endpoint.md

 5. Password fields are never returned in responses.
 6. All timestamps are in ISO 8601 format (UTC).
 7. UUIDs are used for all entity identifiers.
+8. Phase 2 and Phase 3 endpoints provide advanced analytics, security, and monitoring capabilities.
+9. Some endpoints may return empty results if no data exists in the database.
+10. All admin actions are logged to the `archive.user_activity_logs` table for audit purposes.